guoyingtao/Impression/README.md

 ## Features
 * Default photo filters provided
-* Easy to add your own photo filters as far as they comform to FilterProtocal
+* Easy to add your own photo filters as far as they comform to FilterProtocol
 * Easy to add filters with localized name.

 ## Requirements